-108 SUPERVISORY SKILLS FALL, SPRING 3 (3-0)
+108 SUPERVISORY SKILLS FALL, SPRING

 Fundamental skills of supervision and communication, focusing on the topics of performance standards, improvement and assessment, problem solving, and leadership.
+Prerequisites: E, R

-115 PRINCIPLES OF CUSTOMER SERVICE 3(3-0)
+115 PRINCIPLES OF CUSTOMER SERVICE 3 (3-0)

 Applies basic business knowledge and skills to develop customer-focused strategies necessary to maintain a competitive edge in the business world, with emphasis on fundamentals, skill-building and practical ideas to keep satisfied customers.
 Prerequisite: BUSA 103 or PHAR 201

-116 FUNDAMENTALS OF QUALITY CUSTOMER SERVICE 1 (1-0)
+116 FUNDAMENTALS OF QUALITY CUSTOMER SERVICE

 Defines QCS, discusses importance, describes necessary infrastructure and helps students recognize moments of truth, to gain understanding of customer-focused company.
 Prerequisite: BUSA 103

-117 CUSTOMER COMMUNICATION 1 (1-0)
+117 CUSTOMER COMMUNICATION

 Effective communication skills are the basis of customer service programs.
 Students learn active listening skills, assertive verbal communication and the impact of nonverbal language in this communication process as well as writing policies and procedures that support quality customer services.
 Prerequisite: BUSA 103

-118 SPECIAL CUSTOMER SERVICE SKILLS 1 (1-0)
+118 SPECIAL CUSTOMER SERVICE SKILLS

 Elderly customers and customers with physical disabilities require sensitivity and special attention.
-Students learn how to overcome common feelings of awkwardness and the do's and don't's in providing customer services.
+Students learn how to overcome common feelings of awkwardness and the do's and don'ts in providing customer services.
 Prerequisite: BUSA 103

-130 PROFESSIONALISM IN THE WORKPLACE SPRING 1 (1-0)
+130 PROFESSIONALISM IN THE WORKPLACE SPRING

 Professionalism in the Workplace prepares students to enter the workplace with the attitudes and soft skills required in a professional setting.
 Designed as a capstone experience for students enrolled in career programs, or for students preparing to transfer, this straightforward and motivating course teaches the missing basics of professionalism including: integrity, work ethic, time management, taking initiative, engagement, resourcefulness, self-awareness and oral and nonverbal communication.
 Students actively interact with practical tools and techniques for identifying blind spots, setting personal goals and mastering core competencies that relate to career success.
-Guest speakers emphasize how careers are rarely limited by a shortfall of technical expertise, but by deficiencies in self-management. communication and social behaviors.
+Guest speakers emphasize how careers are rarely limited by a shortfall of technical expertise, but by deficiencies in self-management, communication and social behaviors.
 1 credit hybrid.
-Credit/No Credit basis only.

-150 JOB SEARCH SEMINAR FALL, SPRING1 (1-0)
+150 JOB SEARCH SEMINAR FALL, SPRING 1 (1-0)

 Introduction to techniques of locating and obtaining employment.
 Includes practice letter- and resume-writing skills and discussion of interviewing skills, utilizing library and outside resources.
+Prerequisites: E, R

-151 MARKETING CAREER DEVELOPMENT 1 (1-0)
+151 MARKETING CAREER DEVELOPMENT

 Enhances the value of education in marketing, merchandising and management, which contributes to occupational competence.
 Promoting appreciation for responsibilities of citizenship in a free, competitive enterprise system.
 For students preparing for careers in management, sales, advertising, finance, retailing, wholesaling, insurance, real estate, fashion merchandising and other marketing-oriented occupations.
 Can be repeated up to four semester hours.
-Coreauisite: Membership in SIFE
+Corequisite: Membership in SIFE